csev/tsugi-sakai/README.md

 Running this in Sakai (SUPER EXPERIMENTAL)
 ------------------------------------------

-Check this out into the folder:
+Check this repo (tsugi-sakai) out into the folder:

-    trunk/basiclti/tsugi-java
+    trunk/basiclti/tsugi-sakai

 For now these are just rough notes - they won't even work yet.

-Checkout and compile
+Checkout and compile - this can be anywhere - it just puts a jar into the maven repo:

     https://github.com/csev/tsugi-java

-Copy the resulting jar into Tomcat's shared library.

-Add these to your sakai.properties:
+Add these to your Tomcat's sakai.properties:

     tsugi.factory.tsugiClassName=org.sakaiproject.tsugi.Tsugi_Sakai

-Edit the file:
+Edit the Sakai file:

     kernel/component-manager/src/main/bundle/org/sakaiproject/config/sakai-configuration.xml

 Add two lines: